Improved Approximation Algorithms for Orthogonally Constrained Problems Using Semidefinite Optimization: Introduction

-In mixed-integer optimization, a major advance in the design of approximation algorithms occurred with the relax-and-round algorithm of \citet{goemans1995improved}.
-For Max-Cut problems, {\blue \citet{goemans1995improved} propose a randomized rounding algorithm that achieves} a constant factor approximation guarantee of $0.87856$.
-The theoretical and computational success of \citet{goemans1995improved}'s algorithm has had implications far beyond Max-Cut.
-Their algorithm provides a $2/\pi$-approximation for general binary quadratic optimization (BQO) problems \citep{nesterov1998semidefinite}, and can be extended to linearly-constrained BQO problems \citep{bertsimas1998semidefinite}.
-More recently, \citet{dong2015regularization} developed a sampling scheme \textit{\`a la} \citeauthor{goemans1995improved} for a broad class of mixed-integer optimization problems with logical constraints.
-Conceptually, the Goemans-Williamson algorithm propelled semidefinite optimization and correlated rounding at the core of approximation algorithms for combinatorial optimization \citep[see][]{wolkowicz2012handbook,williamson2011design}.
+In combinatorial optimization, a major advance in the design of approximation algorithms occurred with \citet{goemans1995improved}, who proposed a $0.87856$-approximation algorithm for Max-Cut.
+Their algorithm also provides a $2/\pi$-approximation for general binary quadratic optimization (BQO) problems \citep{nesterov1998semidefinite}, and can be extended to linearly-constrained BQO problems \citep{bertsimas1998semidefinite}.
+Conceptually, \citet{goemans1995improved} established semidefinite optimization and correlated rounding at the core of approximation algorithms \citep[see][]{wolkowicz2012handbook,williamson2011design}.

-The objective of this paper is to extend the {\blue core ideas underpinning the Goemans-Williamson algorithm to quadratic semi-orthogonal and rank-constrained optimization problems by leveraging the connection between binary and low-rank optimization as explored in \citep{bertsimas2020mixed}}.
+In this work, we extend the core ideas underpinning the Goemans--Williamson algorithm to quadratic semi-orthogonal optimization problems and provide analogous {constant-factor} guarantees on the quality of semidefinite relaxations in the semi-orthogonal setting.